Input-Adaptive Generative Dynamics in Diffusion Models: Methodology

+In addition to semantic information, we further incorporate a spatial complexity measure derived from the structural condition.
+Given the conditional image $\mathbf{c}_{d}$, we compute an entropy-based spatial complexity ratio

+where $v$ denotes pixel values and $p(v)$ represents their empirical distribution.
+Such entropy measures are widely used to characterize image complexity~\cite{larkin2016reflections, wu2013local, vila2014analysis}.
+The spatial complexity ratio $r_s$ is normalized (and optionally clipped) for numerical stability.
+The predicted diffusion horizon is then modulated as

-We would like to emphasize that this conditional calculation of the number of time-steps is only needed once for each new image to generate.
-The text prompt embedding and the image condition embedding are also going to be used for the image generation as done by previous conditional diffusion models.
-We expect the extra time taken by the simple cross-model fusion is negligible.
+This conditional estimation of the diffusion horizon is performed only once for each generation task.
+Since the prompt and condition embeddings are also used by the diffusion model during generation, the additional computational overhead introduced by the CTS module is negligible.